AbhishekSi04/MediCure/README.md

-# MediCare-2 🏥
+# MediCare 🏥

-MediCare-2 is a comprehensive healthcare platform designed to seamlessly connect doctors and patients through advanced appointment scheduling, real-time consultations, secure payments, and AI-powered health assistance.
+MediCare is a comprehensive healthcare platform designed to seamlessly connect doctors and patients through advanced appointment scheduling, real-time consultations, secure payments, and AI-powered health assistance.
 Built with modern web technologies, it provides a robust foundation for healthcare accessibility and communication.

 ## Table of Contents